Evidence for Morning-to-Evening Limb Asymmetry on the Cool Low-Density Exoplanet WASP-107b

 We find that WASP-107b's morning and evening limbs have significantly ($>$99\% confidence) different transmission spectra, as seen in Figure~\ref{fig:limbspectra}.
 Across our bandpass, WASP-107b's evening limb is generally larger than its morning limb.
 The evening limb spectrum is $\sim$250 ppm higher in their pseudo-continuum regions where the limb depths differ by $\sim$2-$\sigma$, and the corresponding radii differ by roughly one scale height.
 The evening spectrum displays strong features near 2.7~$\mu$m and 3.3~$\mu$m where the asymmetry is larger, the individual limb depths differ by over 3-$\sigma$, and the corresponding radii differ by up to two scale heights.
 In contrast, the morning limb spectrum appears relatively flat and lacks strong features.

 As discussed by ref.\cite{powell2019_LAmodels}, limb asymmetry can be more confidently attributed to an atmospheric signal, rather than systematics or ephemeris error, if larger asymmetry is observed at wavelengths corresponding to expected features in the transmission spectrum.
 The larger asymmetry we see around 2.7~$\mu$m matches an expected water absorption band, which was detected in WASP-107b's atmosphere by previous HST (6.5$\sigma$ significance) \cite{kreidberg2018_wasp107b} and JWST/MIRI observations ($>$12.5$\sigma$ significance) \cite{dyrek2023_wasp107b}.
-The presence of other molecules in WASP-107b's atmosphere is being explored in a forthcoming paper [Welbanks, L., et al. in review].
+The presence of other molecules in WASP-107b's atmosphere is explored in ref.\cite{welbanks2024_wasp107b}.
 There is no reason to suggest water would not be present at both terminators, so the relatively flatter morning limb spectrum is likely the result of that limb being cooler which reduces the size of transmission features.
 As discussed further later, cloudiness likely plays a role too.